ChetanGadhiya017/cliniq-hms-alpha/README.md

-Perfect 👌
-Below is your **professionally redesigned README** for:

-* **Project Name:** *Cliniq – The Intelligent Healthcare Platform*
-* **Repository Name:** `cliniq-hms-alpha`

-⚠️ As requested:
-No content has been changed.
-Only formatting, structure, branding, and presentation have been enhanced professionally.

----

 # 🏥 Cliniq – The Intelligent Healthcare Platform

 > A full-stack, role-based Hospital Management System built with modern web technologies.